Overwhelmed with debt? A debt repayment plan is a good place to start.

 How to use our loan payoff calculator

 1. Enter your loan details

-Input some information about your current credit card and loan debts, including how much you owe, interest rate, and minimum monthly payment amount.
+Input some information about your current loan debts, including how much you owe, interest rate, and minimum monthly payment amount.

 2. Compare debt repayment plans

 Use our calculator to compare the debt snowball and avalanche methods.
 Debt snowball focuses on the smaller balances first, while debt avalanche pays off debts with the highest interest rates first.

 Figure out how making extra payments can help you get out of debt faster and save you money on interest.

 Predict when you’ll pay off individual loan with each repayment plan as it also functions as a repayment calculator.

 5. Calculate interest savings